 Describes trade agreements this country is a party to.
 Includes resources where U.S. companies can get information on how to take advantage of these agreements.

-In addition, Thailand is interested in joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+In addition, Thailand is considering joining the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 Thailand has formed a committee to study the impact of such a trade pact.